iustin94/RabbitMCL/README.md

 # THE LIBRARI CURRENTLY HANDELS ONLY THE "GET" API CALLS.
 NOTHING MORE.

-I used this library to retrieve information about the actual rabbitmq server/cluster status since I did not find any way to do it from the
+I used this library to retrieve information about the actual rabbitmq server/cluster status.
-RabbitMQ.Client library.

 The library api consists of several classes, each class representing on API domain from the rabbitmq api.

 ex: